Aldrin qualifies for maiden World C'ships long jump finals, Sreeshankar suffers shock exit | Sports-Games

 - Hungary

-National record holder long jumper Jeswin Aldrin qualified for his maiden World Athletics Championships finals but fellow competitor Murali Sreeshankar made a shock exit at the qualification round after a below-par show here on Wednesday.
+National record holder long jumper Jeswin Aldrin qualified for his maiden World Athletics Championships finals but fellow competitor Murali Sreeshankar made a shock exit at the qualification round after his worst performance of the season here on Wednesday.

+Javelin thrower Annu Rani, also a national record holder but struggling for form for some time, produced her second worst performance of the season with a 57.05m effort to crash out in the qualification round after finishing 11th in Group A and 19th overall.

 Those who cleared automatic qualification distance of 8.15m or top 12 from the two qualification groups made it to the finals.